pcarbonn/fast_html/README.rst

 - The following tag attributes require a trailing underscore: ``class_``, ``for_`` (and possibly others).

-In fact, the trailing underscore in attribute names is always removed by htmx_gen, and other underscores are replaced by ``-``.
+In fact, the trailing underscore in attribute names is always removed by fast_html, and other underscores are replaced by ``-``.
 For example, the htmx attribute ``hx-get`` is set using ``hx_get="url"``.